 First Half (or even) / Second Half

 This is the last in an arduous string of nonconference games for Rice in 2019.
 Keeping the active players healthy and getting injured plays back to full health should be at the top of the Owls’ priority list.
 While the strength and conditioning staff and medical team are focused on those efforts, the team will prepare for their last chance at a nonconference statement.

 Losing to Baylor won’t doom the season, but the Owls are cognizant of the opportunity at hand.
 In their home stadium with three weeks of their own film to assess and improve on, Rice should put a better product on the field than they did in Week 3.
-That’s going to be critical for team morale as they enter into conference play the weekend following.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+That’s going to be critical for team morale as they enter into conference play the weekend following.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.